INTRODUCTION AND EPIDEMIOLOGY

 Organizational (takes several weeks; more extensive fibrosis; "pleural peel" restricts lung expansion)

 Treat any trigger, especially pneumonia or heart failure.
 Nonsteroidal anti-inflammatory drugs or opioids can aid the pleuritic pain.
-Thoracentesis can aid in therapy in a patient with respiratory or cardiac distress and can be used as symptomatic treatment in patients with dyspnea.
-The definitive treatment of an empyema is drainage and ...
+Thoracentesis can aid in therapy in a patient with respiratory or ...